 top of page

-How can you manage your dry eye symptoms at home?
+Managing your dry eye symptoms

 It is very important that you consult your eye doctor and try to remedy preexisting dry eye conditions or new onset of symptoms before it continues to worsen.
 Dry eye disease is rather complex and often involve the lacrimal glands, eyelids, and tear film.
 The functioning of the ocular surface tissues such as epithelial, inflammatory, immune, and goblet cells are also important in the recovery of dry eye disease.
 Other causes of dry eye disease can be due to acute or chronic preexisting health conditions, hormonal changes, long-term medication use, and other health issues that should be addressed by your family physician.